viking-saver/windows-itpro-docs/windows/security/book/index.md

 ## Introduction

-Today’s organizations face a world of accelerated change, from marketplace fluctuation and sociopolitical events to the rapid adoption of new AI technologies.
+Today's organizations face a world of accelerated change, from marketplace fluctuation and sociopolitical events to the rapid adoption of new AI technologies.
 However, as organizations and industries innovate, so do increasingly sophisticated cybercriminals.
 Research shows that employees, including their devices, services, and identities, are at the center of attacks on businesses of all sizes.
-Some leading threats include identity attacks, ransomware, targeted phishing attempts, and business email compromise. <sup>[\[1\]](conclusion.md#footnote1)</sup>
+Some leading threats include identity attacks, ransomware, targeted phishing attempts, and business email compromise<sup>[\[1\]](conclusion.md#footnote1)</sup>.

 To address the ever-growing and changing threat landscape, we announced the [Secure Future Initiative in November 2023][LINK-1].
 The SFI endeavors to advance cybersecurity protection across all our company and products.

 Microsoft is committed to putting security above all else, with products and services that are secure by design and secure by default.
-We synthesize more than [65 trillion signals daily][LINK-2] to understand digital threats and criminal cyberactivity. <sup>[\[1\]](conclusion.md#footnote1)</sup> Through the SFI initiative we’ve dedicated the equivalent of 34,000 full-time engineers to the highest priority security tasks.
+We synthesize more than [65 trillion signals daily][LINK-2] to understand digital threats and criminal cyberactivity<sup>[\[1\]](conclusion.md#footnote1)</sup>.
+Through the SFI initiative we've dedicated the equivalent of 34,000 full-time engineers to the highest priority security tasks.
 We continuously apply what we learn from incidents to improve our security and privacy models, security architecture, and technical controls.

 ### Security by design.
 Security by default.